timj-wood/timj-wood.github.io/_posts/2026-09-23-hawkes-processes.md

   <figcaption>Fig 4.
 Q–Q plot of the rescaled gaps against an exponential distribution with mean 1.
 The points lie close to the diagonal.</figcaption>
 </figure>

-For the toy outbreak, the points lie close to the diagonal and the Kolmogorov–Smirnov test finds no evidence against the model ($p = 0.70$), as it should, since the model is correct by construction.
+For the simulated outbreak, the points lie close to the diagonal and the Kolmogorov–Smirnov test finds no evidence against the model ($p = 0.70$), as it should, since the model is correct by construction.

 # What changes with real data